 First and foremost, cool him down!
 Whether this means getting him into the air-conditioned house and out of the sun, or out of his aquarium that is sitting in front of the sunny window, you must get him cooled down.
 Putting him in a cool water bath is helpful if it won't stress him out too much, otherwise, mist him with cold water or put him on a towel soaked in cold water, and give him some cold water to drink with a syringe.
 If your guinea pig is very weak, having seizures, or non-responsive call your exotics vet immediately and take him to the clinic.

 Depending on the symptoms your guinea pig is exhibiting, your exotics vet will cool your pig down, possibly put him in an oxygen tank, give him subcutaneous or intravenous fluids, syringe feed him a high-calorie food or water, and possibly give him dextrose or medications.

 Guinea pigs that present with heat stroke are dehydrated and weak and do not feel well.
-They require immediate attention and their core body temperature must be cooled down to prevent seizures worse effects of the heat.
+They require immediate attention and their core body temperature must be cooled down to prevent seizures.